Donrwalsh/rpg-planet/notes/sprites.md

 Was thinking I might be in a bind here for multiple warriors since I haven't quite figured out how to handle multiple melee mobs.
 But then. . . jumping!
 I have some ideas how this might work and I think that's a great way to solve this particular issue for now.

 Ok, so I'm going to bring over the same movement animation that I used previously so I'm going to go ahead and checkpoint here.

+Cool.
+So I've got some stuff brewing here, but I'm getting tired of clicking all the time to spawn one dude.
+Gonna add some auto-spawning next.
+I'm a fan of the movement as it works right now.
+Jumping adds an interesting element here.
+I'm not using all of the jump sprites but I think this is sufficient for now.

+I'm interested in adding some variety here.
+I think it'll be a fun endeavor to throw in representations of the other two starter npc classes so I can play with variation on their behavior.

+Fussed with using two different source files and got it working.
+That's absolutely huge!
+Time to move on to making distinct NPCs with different behavior sets.